333fred/dotfiles/README.md

 * `regolith-i3-rofication-ilia`
 * `regolith-i3-swap-focus`

+Due to https://github.com/regolith-linux/regolith-desktop/issues/1042, rename `/etc/environment` to `/etc/environment.back`.
+Hopefully I can remove this hack at some point in the future.

 ## Fonts

 I use Hack as my main font, with Noto as the backup/CJK font.
 To install: